-Muhammad Nejatullah SHiddigy defines Islamic economics by the response of Muslim thinkers to economic challenges at а particular time based on the Our'an, Sunnah, (ijtihad), reason and experience.
+Muhammad Nejatullah SHiddigy defines Islamic economics by the response of Muslim thinkers economic challenges particular time based on the Our'an, Sunnah, (ijtihad), reason experience.
 Kurshid Ahmad defined Islamic economics as a systematic attempt to understand economic problems and human behavior Islamic relationally in an perspective.
 (Rivai and Buchari, 2009)